-Gerald (he/him) is currently a doctoral candidate in Psychology (Social area) at the University of California, Los Angeles.
-Born and raised in St. Louis, Missouri, he received his B.A. in Psychology with honors and distinction from Stanford University in 2014 and his M.A. in Psychology from UCLA in 2017.
+Dr. Higginbotham (he/him) is currently a postdoctoral scholar at the Frank Batten School of Leadership and Public Policy at the University of Virginia.
+He earned his Ph.D. in Social Psychology from the University of California, Los Angeles.
+Born and raised in St. Louis, Missouri, he received his B.A. in Psychology with honors and distinction from Stanford University and his M.A. in Psychology from UCLA.
 As important as—if not more important than—his “formal” education, Gerald owes his current research perspectives to his family, friends, and life experiences that have provided innumerable learning opportunities, insights, and constant challenges to his worldview.
 Throughout his path, he has been fortunate to work among and live in diverse cultural contexts, including diversity of political orientation (conservative, liberal), language (Spanish-speaking, AAVE), socioeconomic status and industry (working class, tech, supply chain operations, teaching), and racial/ethnic make-up (racially homogenous, racially dichotomous, and racially diverse).
 These experiences all serve as the foundation for his research perspective, backed by his extensive and rigorous training in experimental methods, psychological theory, and statistics.

 Brannon, T. N., Carter, E. R., Murdock-Perriera, L. A., Higginbotham, G. D. (2018).
 From backlash to inclusion for all: Instituting diversity efforts to maximize benefits across group lines.
 Social Issues and Policy Review, 12(1), 57-90.